 The Standards Committee and the intended merger with the Rainforest Alliance

 As shared earlier this year, UTZ and the Rainforest Alliance have the intention to merge into a new organization.
 The aim is to publish one new standard by early 2019.
 This standard will build upon the best elements of the current SAN and UTZ standards for sustainable agriculture, with insight from a range of stakeholders.
 It will provide a framework for farmers to improve their livelihoods while protecting the landscapes where they live and work.
 Developing the standard is no doubt a crucial task that will need the support of great experts and practitioners in the sector.
-We are very much looking forward to build the new Standard Committee and select the people who will help build the new organization’s standard.
+We are very much looking forward to building the new Standard Committee and selecting the people who will help build the new organization’s standard.

 Read more about the intended merger of UTZ and the Rainforest Alliance.